guangsizhongbin/guangsizhongbin.github.io.bak/source/_posts/kaikai-01-10-replay.md

 If you describe a fact or opinion as undisputed, you are trying to persuade someone that it is generally accepted as true or correct.

 <span id="inline-green">indispensable</span>
-Something or someone that is indispensable is so good or important that you could not manage withour it, him, or her.
+Something or someone that is indispensable is so good or important that you could not manage without it, him, or her.

 [004](https://mp.weixin.qq.com/s/wXiHZLEikAQqf5E4_wi6XA)